 Hypertension, ischemic heart disease, or history of stroke.

-For the purpose of this policy, polysomnographic studies must be performed in a facility based sleep study laboratory and not in the home or in a mobile facility.
-These labs must be qualified providers of Medicare or Medicaid services and comply with all applicable state regulatory requirements.
+For the purpose of this policy, PSG studies may not be performed by a Durable Medical Equipment (DME) provider.

-For the purpose of this policy, polysomnographic studies may not be performed by a DME provider.
+For the purpose of this policy, PSG studies may be performed in a facility based sleep study laboratory, in the home, or in a mobile facility.
+Sleep study labs must be qualified providers of Medicare or Medicaid services and comply with all applicable state regulatory requirements.

 Pediatric Criteria (Under 21 years of Age)

-A single level CPAP device is covered if the beneficiary has a diagnosis of OSA documented by an attended, facility-based polysomnogram and there is:
+A single level CPAP device is covered if the beneficiary has a diagnosis of OSA documented by an attended, facility-based PSG or a home-based HSAT and there is:

 Documentation of physical exam (including airway) and of any other medical condition, which may be correctable (e.g., tonsillectomy and/or adenoidectomy) prior to the institution of assisted ventilation;